dward2/BME547/syllabus.md

 * Document!
 * Make commits small and logical; do them often!

-We will review working with git repositories in lecture, and feedback on your software repository will be provided on a regular basis.
+We will review working with git repositories in lecture.
+Make sure to commit any work you do in class on your repository and push those changes to GitHub.
+This will be the mechanism that is used to ascertain your class participation.

 ## Academic Accommodations
 Students with a registered disability with the Student Disability Access Office